leo-bogert/checkpoint/README.md

   ionice -c 3 nice -n 10 java -jar build/libs/checkpoint.jar create INPUT OUTPUT
   ```

-- Excluding timestamps such as especially btime and ctime selectively.
-After
+- Excluding certain timestamps such as ctime selectively.
+After the Java version
-  the Java version has finished creating a checkpoint you can use the Python one
+  has finished creating a checkpoint you can use the Python implementation
-  upon it to accomplish this.
+  with `--rewrite-only --exclude-times ...` upon the checkpoint to accomplish
+  this.

 - Abort and resume.
 Use the Python version if you really need that.
 Be aware
   that it is slower by many hundred percent as compared to the Java one!